Court docs reveal Apple knew about iPhone 6 'touch disease'

 Soon after the iPhone 6 and 6 Plus came out, repairability site iFixit noticed a lot of complaints of gray bars appearing at the top of the screen when touched.
 This led to a class-action suit filed in August 2016.

-Fast-forward to that November, and Apple announced that it would pay to fix the screens for $150, but said the problem occurred "after being dropped multiple times on a hard surface."
+Fast-forward to that November, and Apple announced that it would pay to fix the screens for $150 but said the problem occurred after phones had been "dropped multiple times on a hard surface."

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.